Robolta/HLP-Brute-Force/README.md

 Along with unique layers, we can extend things to unique functions.
 Currently it's only really feasible to store 2 or 3 deep at most, given the space and time requirements to do any more.

+### Intermediate Outputs

+Storing outputs between each pair of layers avoids having to recompute them.
+It's also significant in the Legality optimization.

+### Group Check

+An intermediate output can't reach the target if it has less output values than the target does.
+This is a simple check that can be applied even on the unique layers, since it isn't dependant on location within the function.

+### Function Legality

+Functions which map two inputs to the same output which are different outputs in the target, are not valid as intermediate outputs.
+There is no way to separate the two values once they've reached the same value.
+This works along with the Intermediate Output optimization to do more than verify the final output (which generally isn't worth doing over simply checking if it's the solution).
+This enables us to check intermediate outputs when they are first generated and easily skip large sections rather than simply iterating the very end.
+Unfortunately, this optimization is dependant on starting from the input, meaning it cannot be applied to unique layers the same as Group Check.

+### Pairwise Iteration

+Each layer has a set of layers which can follow it, this is generally smaller than the set of all unique layers.
+Similar to Unique Layers, we can apply a Group Check but not Function Legality since their location isn't defined.

+### Union-Intersection

+A more complicated optimization where the idea is to check if the current function can reach the output in 1 more layer.
+This is done by pre-computing a 2D array of vectors where every possible input-output pair is represented.
+For a given input-output pair, the layers within the vector are ones which would bring the provided input the rest of the way to the correct output.
+The check is performed by using the current function's input-output pairs to get 16 corresponding vectors, then checking if the vectors share at least 1 common element.
+If this check succeeds, the check can be ignored for the rest of the depth.
+However, the current depth still needs to be searched entirely in order to avoid missing a potentially shorter solution.